When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Babyproof Your Dishwasher

-3. Adding Detergent
+3. Detergent Safety

 Remember

-The easiest way to babyproof any appliance is to LOCK it!
+The easiest way to babyproof any appliance is to lock it!

 How to Babyproof Your Kitchen Table